 - 1. Introduction

-- 3.2 Employed by an American Firm or Corporation, or a Subsidiary Thereof
+- 4.1 Employment by an American Firm or Corporation, or Its Subsidiary

-Spending too much time abroad can put a lawful permanent resident (LPR) at risk of losing eligibility for naturalization.
-As a matter of public policy, prior to naturalization an LPR generally must live in the U.S. to learn English, to become familiar with U.S. customs and institutions, to shed foreign attachments, to acquire attachment to the principles of the U.S. Constitution and government, to demonstrate law-abiding conduct, and to prove fitness to be accepted as a citizen of the U.S.
+Normally, spending too much time abroad can put a lawful permanent resident (LPR) at risk of losing eligibility for naturalization.
+The public policy behind the normal residence requirement for naturalization is to is to encourage the applicant to learn English, to become familiar with U.S. customs and institutions, to shed foreign attachments, to acquire attachment to the principles of the U.S. Constitution and government, to demonstrate law-abiding conduct, and to prove fitness to be accepted as a citizen of the U.S.

-However, there are countervailing public policies that favor allowing individuals to reside abroad with their U.S. citizen spouses who work for designated employers where such work promotes the foreign trade and commerce of the United States.
-In certain cases, they are eligible for expeditious naturalization.
+However, there is a countervailing public policy that favors allowing individuals to reside abroad with their U.S. citizen spouses who work in specific capacities (employment for the U.S. government, for American firms and corporation and their subsidiaries that develop U.S. trade and commerce, for American institutions of research and public international organizations, and as a minister, priest, or missionary).
+In certain cases, such individuals are eligible for expeditious naturalization.

 1.2 Scope of this Article